JamesLinus/generic-recognizer/README.md

     DIV
     ADD

 Output constructs are introduced with `{{}}`.
-The output is line-oriented, meaning that a new-line character is emitted after each construct.
-One or more of the following things can appear between the `{{}}`:
+One or more of the following things can appear inside:

  - A double-quoted string (e.g. `"ADD"`) to output text verbatim.
  - A `;` to output a new-line character.